-The cose (ESCAPE) key function depends on the application with which you are working.
-For instance, if you are writing programs, the cose key disables the cursor control movements and prints a graphics character instead.
-Or, if you are working with the ATARI Word Processor and are in the edit mode, pressing cose takes you out of the edit mode.
+The sec (ESCAPE) key function depends on the application with which you are working.
+For instance, if you are writing programs, the sec key disables the cursor control movements and prints a graphics character instead.
+Or, if you are working with a word processing program and are in the edit mode, pressing sec often takes you out of the edit mode.

-To give you an idea of how the key works as a graphics key, remove the ATARI BASIC cartridge from the computer and turn on the system.
-After ATARI COMPUTER-MEMO PAD appears, follow these steps:
+To give you an idea of how the see key works as a graphics key, turn on the system; after ATARI COMPUTER-MEMO PAD appears, follow these steps:

-- Hold down the ESC key and you will see the graphics character E appear on the screen. - Refer to the Escape Key Chart for the additional graphics characters you can create by using Esc in conjunction with other keys.
+- Hold down the esc key and you will see the graphics character E appear on the screen. - Refer to the Escape Key Chart for the additional graphics characters you can create by using Esc in conjunction with other keys.